jezzsantos/saastack/docs/design-principles/0140-developer-tooling.md

 ## Code Generators

-> a.k.a Roslyn Source Generators
+> a.k.a.
+Roslyn Source Generators

 TBD

 ## Code Analysis

-> a.k.a Roslyn Analyzers
+> a.k.a.
+Roslyn Analyzers

 TBD